andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Or More Simply...

-We're just trying to split the hard problem, into smaller maximally independent problems, and trying to get as many people understanding and working on those problems as possible
+We're just trying to split the hard problem, into smaller maximally independent problems,

+and trying to get as many of the right people understanding and working on the right problems as possible.

 ---

-# Part 1: Where we Started / Failure States / Our Challenges
+# Part 1: Near Enemies, Constraints & Existing Challenges

+Note:

 ---